Search for “campaign effectiveness” in Google, and you’ll see that a lot of people are asking what campaign effectiveness means and how to measure it:

 We compared these statistics to past guide campaigns that followed a similar playbook.
 We discovered two things:

-- LinkedIn had changed its algorithms and campaign types.
+- LinkedIn has changed its algorithms and campaign types.
 We selected Website Visits, and although we got a high volume of visits, very few people filled out the form.
 We should have chosen the Website Conversion campaign type.

 - The accounts downloading the guide weren’t continuing to engage with our site.
 We had very few demo requests generated from this campaign.

 Based on a hunch that people would find our Marketing Qualified Account discovery useful, we released the MQA vs. Traditional Lead Scoring guide.
-We looked at the same metrics over the same time period:
+We looked at the same metrics over the same period:

 - LinkedIn Cost Per Click